rohin-dasari/SMSHealth/README.md

 Once you have that set up, just pip install Flask and Twilio and run the python file from your terminal.

-Copy the link that Flask provides and add a "/send" at the end of the link
+Copy the link that Flask provides and stick it in your browser.
+Add a "/send" at the end of the link and hit enter

 Fill out the form and recieve a text message